Occupational heat stress: Acclimatization schedules

 Acclimatization can occur over different time periods for different people, but NIOSH recommends allowing workers to be exposed to gradually higher levels of heat over 7–14 days for acclimatization.
 New workers without recent exposure to heat may require additional time to adjust.
 On the first day of an acclimatization process, workers without previous heat exposure should be asked to complete, at most, 20% of their typical workday.
 After this, their workload can increase by 20% for each day of the process.

 For workers with previous exposure working in high temperature settings, acclimatization can occur as fast as four days, starting with workers completing 50% of their typical work duration on the first day.
 NIOSH strongly suggests that workers who are currently adjusting to new conditions should be supervised closely for signs of heat stress, especially those who may adjust slower due to age, pre-existing health conditions, or lower levels of physical fitness.
 A worker's level of acclimatization must also be maintained, and if workers are absent from the working conditions for more than a week, they will need to begin the acclimatization process again.

 Occupational standards

 International

 International Organization for Standardization helps set standards for monitoring environments, analyzing data, and interpreting results.
+The International Labour Organization has set forth guidelines aimed at safeguarding workers from heat stress, especially in developing nations where there may be fewer regulations.
+The World Health Organization has also recognized occupational heat stress as an increasing public health issue, advising employers to secure access to sufficient water, rest, and shade as essential protections for all outdoor laborers.